shmolf/NotedRequestHandler/README.md

 ## Security

-If you discover any security related issues, please email <a href="mailto:shmolf@gmail.com">the author</a> instead of using the issue tracker.
+If you discover any security related issues, please email [the author](mailto:shmolf@gmail.com) instead of using the issue tracker.

 ## Credits